 Along the way, he founded and led the Project Management Club at Dayton, worked at Crocs (the shoe company) as a product analytics consultant, and completed a data analytics internship with SafeStamp, a Silicon Valley-based nanotech startup that combats counterfeit pharmaceuticals.

 “I remember being impressed with his proactive attitude and knew that he would go on to do awesome things,” says Chill.
 “He came to our one-on-one appointments with questions and an eagerness to develop himself.
 When he told me he had written a book and that it was going to be published, I was thrilled — but not surprised.
 Varun is just that good!”

-Having graduated in May 2021, Varun says goodbye to UDayton campus at the end of the summer — but will carry that Flyer spirit with him to Columbus, Ohio, where he has accepted an offer to work as a financial services technology consultant at EY.
+Having graduated in May 2021, Varun said goodbye to UDayton campus at the end of the summer — and he carried that Flyer spirit with him to Columbus, Ohio, where he accepted an offer to work as a financial services technology consultant at EY.

 “UDayton Global made my time here warm.
-Their constant support is probably one of the best things I will cherish down the line,” says Varun.
-“Their encouragement has helped me seek out better opportunities in the United States and look for growth regardless of the size of opportunity.”
+Their constant support is one of the best things I will cherish down the line,” says Varun.
+“Their encouragement has helped me seek out better opportunities in the United States and look for growth, regardless of the size of opportunity.”

 Learn how the Career Accelerator can open doors for you >